-Many people are incorporating plant-based recipes into their weekly meal plan and the summer months are a great time to experiment with plant-based options as local produce is abundant!
+Many people are incorporating plant-based power bowl recipes into their weekly meal plan and the summer months are a great time to experiment with plant-based options as local produce is abundant!
 Plant-based eating provides an abundance of nutrients and helps you moderate calorie intake with plenty of fruits, vegetables, whole grains and plant based protein sources.
 It doesn’t mean you have to go meatless and a variety of protein sources can be used for flexibility.

 Incorporating more plant-based meals into your diet is certainly a healthful habit and creating plant-based power bowls is a delicious trend to try!
 There are endless ways to put together various grains, vegetables, nuts and seeds, protein sources and flavorful sauces to please everyone.

 Here is an easy equation for building your plant-based power bowl:

 Whole grains + Vegetables + protein source + seasoning/sauce

 With this easy equation, and the following examples from each category you’ll be on your way to building a one-of-a-kind meal in a bowl.

 – Whole Grains: Brown rice, quinoa, bulger, farro, etc.

 – Vegetables: Onions, broccoli, cauliflower, squash, avocado, spinach, sweet potato and more.
 Think of

 This as a great way to use leftover veggies; and you’ll have less food waste!